 To determine which charging cable you need, there are several factors to consider:

 It is advisable to choose a high-quality charging cable from a reliable supplier.
 These cables are often more durable, better protected against weather conditions, and have a longer lifespan.
-Make sure you understand the technical specifications of your car and the charging station so that you can choose a charging cable that is compatible with both.
+Make sure you understand the technical specifications of your car and the charging station so you can choose a charging cable that is compatible with both.

 Ole Diepstraten